reflow-project/Node-red/README.md

-reflow-nodered
+Node-RED for Interfacer
 ==============

 ### About

-This repository contains a simple REST API interface implemented in Node-red (running locally in Docker) to the GraphQL interface offered by Bonfire, and a bash script that makes use of this interface to enter data relative to the following flow:
+This repository contains a simple REST API interface implemented in Node-red (running locally in Docker) to the GraphQL interface offered by the Interfacer back-enc, and a bash script that makes use of this interface to enter data relative to the following flow:

 An isolation gown is created by a company that also takes care of the cleaning --> it is transported to the hospital --> it is used to perform surgery and therefore becomes dirty --> it is transported back to the owner company --> it is washed there.

 The cycle potentially repeats endlessy (or for a number of times), in the script is only executed once.

-The goal of the script is to generate a Material Passport for the Isolation Gown resource, and that is what the script outputs at the end, and it is logged in the file `MP-<name of Bonfire machine>.log`.
+The goal of the script is to generate a Material Passport for the Isolation Gown resource, and that is what the script outputs at the end, and it is logged in the file `MP-<name of Interfacer machine>.log`.

 ### Installation